Linux Pivoting

 Accessing obtained over one machine to exploit another machine deeper in the network.

-After entering the target server, enumerate and search other networks.
+After entering remote machine, we can enumerate and search other networks.

 arp -a